dhutaryan/ngx-mat-timepicker/projects/docs/src/app/usage/index.md

 ## Confirmation action buttons

 By default, the timepicker uses "OK" and "Cancel" buttons.
-If you want to change default buttons, you can `<mat-timepicker-actions>` element inside `<mat-timepicker>` with with own buttons marked with the matTimepickerCancel and matTimepickerApply attributes respectively.
+If you want to change default buttons, you can `<mat-timepicker-actions>` element inside `<mat-timepicker>` with with own buttons marked with the `matTimepickerCancel` and `matTimepickerApply` attributes respectively.
 Doing so will replace default buttons by yours.

 {{ NgDocActions.demo("ActionButtonsComponent") }}

+## Touch UI mode

+The timepicker normally opens as a popup under the input.
+However this is not ideal for touch devices that don't have as much screen real estate and need bigger click targets.
+For this reason `<mat-timepicker>` has a touchUi property that can be set to true in order to enable a more touch friendly UI where the timepicker opens in a dialog and has a larger elements.
+Applied for dial mode only.

+{{ NgDocActions.demo("TouchUiComponent") }}

 ## Manually open and close the timepicker